Alex is taking calls at the weekend

 7. If you are controlling gate numbers you might want to download a counting app on your phone

-THERE IS NO STALL INFORMATION THIS WEEK.
-THE PRODUCER LIST FOR EACH MARKET REFLECTS WHO WE BELIEVE WILL BE ATTENDING.
+THERE IS NO STALL INFORMATION BELOW.
+THE PRODUCER LIST FOR EACH MARKET REFLECTS WHO WE BELIEVE WILL BE ATTENDING so please check it weekly.
 ABSENT STALLS HAVE BEEN FLAGGED AS 'AWAY' ON THE LISTS.
 PRODUCER LISTS WILL CONTINUE TO BE UPDATED THROUGH THE DAY.
 Please do not chase up late or no show stalls this week.

 Close one of the school gates and run the queue down Hydethorpe Road Managers should let

 in 60 customers max and then stand or sit on the gate doing 1 in 1 out- dont let in more than 60 if the queues are too long inside the market.

 Toilet has been set-up next to market box - code 3273

 Use one of the market box ASEC locks on toilets during market hours and then put combination locks back on at the end of market.
 You should keep the combination locks somewhere safe